-Castile soap has been all the rage on social media for a while now, and I've seen quite a few recipes being shared so that people can avoid buying the expensive product from big stores.
-But the thing is, pure Castile soap, unlike what you buy in the store, is traditionally made from 100% olive oil - which doesn't actually make soap that's all that great.
+Castile soap has been all the rage on social media for a while now, and I've seen quite a few recipes being shared so people can avoid buying this expensive product from big stores.
+But the thing is, pure Castile soap, unlike what you buy in the store, is traditionally made from 100% olive oil, which doesn't actually make great soap.
 A really good bar of soap is made using a variety of oils that each bring a different trait to the table.

 This Castile recipe calls for olive oil, coconut oil, castor oil, water, and pure lye (often called sodium hydroxide) and will make about two and a half pounds of soap.
 If you like to use lard to make soap (I sure do!), I have an alternate recipe for Castile soap made with lard included here for you as well.

 Basic Soap-Making Safety

 I recommend reading my article Homemade Soap Made Easy if this is your first time making soap.